Natalie-Rao/OutageDataCrawl/README.md

  *  3406 9 ST###1598401396.014292

 the format is "address###timestamp" pattern, timestamp is the time point which we captured the address, so clients we would like to use this data can decide whether to remove the dup or not.

+file name is Aug-25-2020.csv, which is date.csv as demonstated as above.

 ## Install Required dependency
 ### Python related